Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Experiments

 \textbf{Agreement with sampled statistics}.
-Finally, we note that both figures \ref{fig:markov}(c,f) and \ref{fig:one_shot}(b,d) show good agreement of our theory with the mean predictor and order parameter sampled from Eq.~\ref{eq:Gibbs_distribution} using Hamiltonian Montecarlo methods (see Appendix~\ref{appendix_Hamiltonian_Montecarlo} for details on the sampling).
+Finally, we note that both figures \ref{fig:markov}(c,e) and \ref{fig:one_shot}(b,c) show good agreement of our theory with the mean predictor and order parameter sampled from Eq.~\ref{eq:Gibbs_distribution}.
 While our theory becomes exact in the $N,P\to\infty$ limit, the agreement holds even for small $N=10$.
-In particular, in figures \ref{fig:markov}(b,d), it holds even if $N<H^{L}\left(H^{L}+1\right)/2=136$, the number of independent entries in the order parameter, which is supposed to be a finite quantity in our theory.
+In particular, in figures \ref{fig:one_shot}(b,c), it holds even if $N<H^{L}\left(H^{L}+1\right)/2=136$, the number of independent entries in the order parameter, which is supposed to be a finite quantity in our theory.